Edit

 After generating the report, you can adjust the plans and the number of billable assets:

-- A configuration page appears, enabling you to adjust plans, the number of billable assets, and the average monthly hours.
+2. A configuration page appears, where you can adjust plans, the number of billable assets, and the average monthly hours.

-- Select the Recalculate button to update the cost estimate.
+3. Select Recalculate to update the cost estimate.

 Export the report

-- Select the Export to CSV button located at the bottom of the Summary panel on the right.
+1. Select Export to CSV at the bottom of the Summary panel on the right.

 Frequently asked questions